Introduction

 What We’ve Covered

-- Configured a code editor (VS Code) for Terraform development
+- Configuring a code editor (VS Code) for Terraform development

 Preview of the Next Article